evkx/evkx.github.io/content/models/mg/marvel_r/Marvel_R_Electric_Performance/_index.md

 ---
 title: MG Marvel R Electric Performance
 linktitle: "Marvel R Electric Performance"
 description: "MG Marvel R Electric Performance is an all-electric SUV with a WLTP range of up to 370 km (230 miles).
-EVKX.net has all the details. "
+EVKX.net has all the details."
 weight: 10
 hidden: true
 shownavtabs: true